UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team16-CharacterGeneration.md

 ---

-> Character design is a challenging process: artists need to create a new set of characters tailored to the specific game or animated feature requirements while still following the basic anatonomy and perspective rules.
-The key question is: can AI help human to project their ideas into concrete drawings?
-In this project, we will investigate 1) How well can the existing network StyleGAN generalize to design drawing generation with clear outline and high-contrast coloring 2) if adding more discriminator branches of different drawing tasks can further disentangle the GAN latent space and make it more human controllable.
+> Character design is a challenging process: artists need to create a new set of characters tailored to the specific game or animated feature requirements while still following the basic anatomy and perspective rules.
+The key question is: can AI help humans to project their ideas into concrete drawings?
+In this project, we will investigate (1) How well can the existing network StyleGAN generalize to design drawing generation with a clear outline and high-contrast coloring.
+(2) If adding more discriminator branches of different drawing tasks can further disentangle the GAN latent space and make it more human controllable.

 <!--more-->
 {: class="table-of-content"}